roosemberth/karuiwm/README.md

 whether there is a client on the workspace.

-The change from persistent to temporary (or vice versa) happens automatically upon removing the last client (or placing the first client); manual control of workspace creation/destruction might get added in the future.
+The change from persistent to temporary (or vice versa) happens automatically upon removing the last client (or placing the first client).

-The status bar displays the current position on the "workspace-map"; for a graphical representation there is the workspace dialog; the keys are as follows:
+The status bar displays the current position on the "workspace-map"; for a graphical representation there is the *workspace dialog*; the keys are as
+follows:

 * <code>Mod</code>+<code>h</code>/<code>j</code>/<code>k</code>/<code>l</code>
-  switch to left/below/above/right workspace
+  move target to left/below/above/right workspace (currently unable to switch)
 * <code>Mod</code>+<code>Space</code> or <code>Esc</code>
   close workspace dialog